 Cancer may occur anywhere in the body.
 Therefore, doctors use a variety of technical names to distinguish among the many different types of cancer.
 In general, tumors are named according to the tissues from which they originate.
 There are 4 broad classifications of cancer:

 Carcinomas arise in the epithelial tissue that covers all the external and internal body surfaces.
-Lung, breast, prostate, and colon cancers are the most frequent cancers of this type in the United States.
+Lung, breast, prostate, and colon cancers are the most frequent cancers of this type in the US.
 Adenocarcinomas are a subgroup of carcinomas where tumors arise in the epithelial tissue of a gland.
 Most kidney, prostate, and breast cancers are examples of adenocarcinomas.
 Other epithelial cancers are squamous cell cancers (often of the lung, oral cavity, or skin) and transitional carcinomas (of the lining of the bladder).

 Sarcomas are cancers arising from cells found in the connective tissues of the body such as bone, cartilage, fat, and muscle.
-They often arise in bone or muscle but may also arise in the connective tissue of an organ such as the breast, lung, kidney or uterus, which all more commonly produce carcinomas.
+They often arise in bone or muscle, but may also arise in the connective tissue of an organ such as the breast, lung, kidney or uterus, which all more commonly produce carcinomas.

 Hematologic cancers arise in the blood-forming cells of the bone marrow, and can be found in the blood or lymphatic system.
 There are 3 major types of hematologic cancers: